S1m0ne poster

 Comparative Analysis

-Additional science fiction films include Lake Placid, The Postman and Oblivion.
-For more Andrew Niccol analyses, see Gattaca, Lord of War and The Host.
+Additional science fiction films include The Postman, Mad Max 2 and AVP: Alien vs. Predator.
+For more Andrew Niccol analyses, see In Time, Gattaca and Lord of War.

 Plot Points by Act